Ireland has been ranked 28th in the world for digital quality of life

-In the 2020 Digital Quality of Life report, Ireland has been surpassed by Norway, Switzerland, the UK and more in a number of areas, such as e-security.
+In the 2020 Digital Quality of Life index, Ireland has been surpassed by Norway, Switzerland, the UK and more in a number of areas.

 Covering 81pc of the global population, or 6.3bn people, the study looked at a number of areas including e-security, electronic infrastructure, internet quality and the impact of Covid-19.
 Ireland ranked in the top 20 countries for e-security, landing at 18th.

-It fell to 28th for overall digital quality of life, however, putting it behind countries with a similar GDP per capita, such as Norway (fifth place), the UK (seventh place) and Switzerland (15th place).
+However, it ranked 28th for overall digital quality of life, putting it behind countries with a similar GDP per capita, such as Norway (fifth place), the UK (seventh place) and Switzerland (15th place).

 Scandinavian countries in general excelled in offering “high quality digital wellbeing” to citizens, according to the DQL index.

-Of the top 10 countries for digital quality of life, seven are based in Europe.
-Denmark scooped first place in the region.
+Of the top 10 countries for digital quality of life, seven are based in Europe with Denmark scooping first place.

 Outside Europe, Canada was found to have the highest digital quality of life in the Americas and Japan came in first in Asia.
 In Africa, the highest digital quality of life was reported in South Africa while in Oceania, New Zealand “outperformed” Australia in a number of categories.